-Interferometric imaging is a widely used method in astronomy that employs multiple spatially separated telescopes for enhanced resolution and sensitivity.
-It is based on the Van Cittert-Zernike theorem \cite{zernike1938concept}, which shows one can determine the Fourier component of the intensity distribution in the source plane by interfering with the light received at different locations in the image plane and measuring the mutual coherence function.
+Interferometric imaging is a widely used method in astronomy that employs multiple spatially separated telescopes for enhanced resolution and sensitivity. \yk{By synthesizing data from these telescopes, the method effectively attains the resolution of a much larger aperture, with the maximum resolution determined by the longest baseline between the telescopes.} It is based on the Van Cittert-Zernike theorem \cite{zernike1938concept}, which shows one can determine the Fourier component of the intensity distribution in the source plane by interfering with the light received at different locations in the image plane and measuring the mutual coherence function.
 The successful application of interferometer arrays in astronomy, especially at radio frequencies, provides a very powerful tool for high-resolution imaging.
 For example, the first image of a supermassive black hole at the center of the Messier 87 Galaxy was provided by a radio interferometer array \cite{collaboration2019first}.
 However, unlike radio wavelengths, for which the light is directly measured and recorded separately at each telescope \cite{wilson2009tools}, at optical wavelengths the light signals received at different locations in the interferometer array are at frequencies too high to be recorded, so instead they are brought together to interfere in what is referred to as the direct-detection method \cite{monnier2003optical}.
 However, in this method there is unavoidable transmission loss while bringing light from distant telescopes together, and this limits the length of the baseline and hence the resolution of optical interferometer arrays.
 It is also possible to measure the coherence function through local measurements with a shared phase reference, but for weak thermal sources at optical wavelengths the mean photon number per temporal mode is much less than one, and it is not possible to distinguish the vacuum and single photon states locally.
 This strongly degrades the sensitivity of local measurements at each telescope \cite{tsang2011quantum}.